ericniebler/stl2/review/201808 Batavia review.md

 #### [range.transform.view]
 CC (Drive-by): Rearrange subclauses. [fixed]

-TS (offline): We are - presumably intentionally - allowing non-regular invocables here, but I’m not sure why.
+TS (offline): We are - presumably intentionally - allowing non-regular invocables here, but I'm not sure why.
 [You presume too much sir!
 This is simply a mistake. fixed.]

 DS: Example directly runs into synopsis? [split subclause before synopsis]